segmentio/segment-docs/src/connections/destinations/catalog/actions-outfunnel/index.md

 ## Benefits of Outfunnel
 Outfunnel provides the following benefits

 - **Easy mapping of data**.
-Outfunnel allows you to map Segment and CRM properties and chosoe which events you'd like to sync to your CRM.
+Outfunnel allows you to map Segment and CRM properties and choose which events you'd like to sync to your CRM.
 - **Fast no-code setup**.
 Set up the sync in minutes without writing a line of code.

 ## Getting started